 There’s a tendency for caregivers to ignore any medical symptoms that they might develop that aren’t as severe as yours are.
 As a result, you may have to push your caregiver to seek medical help.
 And if your caregiver is being treated for something, even if it’s minor, don’t forget to ask how he or she is doing!

-2. Speak honestly with your caregiver about what he or she can reasonably do for you and then, with them, ask for help.
+2. Speak honestly with your caregiver about what he or she can reasonable do for you and then, with them, ask for help.

-Most caregivers have commitments they can’t ignore—commitments not related to their caregiving responsibilities.
-If nothing else, they’re likely to have a job they have to hold down.
-If you don’t discuss what it’s reasonable for your caregiver to do for you, given their non-caregiving responsibilities, your caregiver is likely to think that he or she has to do everything.This can lead to caregiver burnout, caregiver depression, and can also compromise your caregiver’s health.
+If you don’t discuss what it’s reasonable for your caregiver to do for you, given his or her non-caregiving responsibilities, your caregiver is likely to think that he or she has to do everything.This can lead to caregiver burnout, caregiver depression, and can also compromise your caregiver’s health.
 This is why it’s essential for you and your caregiver to try and make an honest assessment of what he or she can reasonably do.

 Once you’re done this, think about what you can still do for yourself and then talk with your caregiver about the people in your life who might be available to help with tasks that neither you nor your caregiver can reasonably handle.